nettybun/haptic/readme.md

 There's minimum hidden complexity in Haptic.
 It's ~500 lines of source code; 220 of which is the single-file reactivity engine called haptic/w.
-Reactivity is wired into a page explicitly by subscribing signals and reactors.
+Reactivity is wired into a page explicitly by subscribing signals and cores.
 This is then debuggable at runtime with proper naming and lookups.

 Its first goal is to setup non-developers (i.e partners/friends) on the path to